groupgets/purethermal1-firmware/readme.md

         brew install stlink

-2. Navigate to the folder which contains the PureThermal 1 firmware (pt1-vx.xx.x.bin or pt1-vx.xx.x+Y16), or build with the instructions above.
+2. Navigate to the folder which contains the PureThermal 1 firmware (pt1-vx.xx.x.bin), or build with the instructions above.
 3. Use the following command to erase the firmware on the PureThermal 1:

         st-flash erase